 Step 1.
 First, open Windows 10 Settings.

 Step 2.
-Then, click the
+Then, click the Ease of Access.

 Step 3.
-Under the Ease of Access, select the
+Under the Ease of Access, select the Display option.

 Step 4.
 On the right side of the “Display” option, turn Off the toggle switch that says “Automatically hide scroll bars In Windows.”
 This will prevent scrollbars from disappearing.